Google Analytics – Website Tracking and Reporting

 What is Google Analytics 4?

-GA4 is not an "upgrade" to UA.
+GA4 is not an “upgrade” to UA.
 It is a completely new version of GA that processes data based on a different model.
-GA4 is centered around an event-based model, whereas UA stands on a session-based data model.
+GA4 is an event-based model, whereas UA is a session-based model.
+Google recommends against comparing UA and GA4 metrics due to the different models.

 -

-Why are we transitioning to Google Analytics 4?
+Why did we transition to Google Analytics 4?

-UA is going to stop processing data in July 2023, and historical data in UA will be available for up to 6 months after July 2023 (so, up until January 2024).
+UA stopped processing data in July 2023.
+Historical data in UA will be available in the platform up to 6 months after July 2023 (so, up until end of December 2023).

 One of the reasons that Google is discontinuing UA is to address data privacy concerns.
 Per Google, “UA was built for a generation of online measurement that was anchored in the desktop web, independent sessions and more easily observable data from cookies.”
 By not relying exclusively on cookies and using an event-based data model, GA4 can operate across multiple platforms (e.g., web, iOS apps, Android apps).
 This makes GA4 a more future-proof solution.